Choosing A Cat

 Most worming treatments are tablets or pastes but there is also a treatment which can be applied to the back of the neck if your cat is hard to dose.

-Our preferred flea control for cats is also protective against heartworm, making this the ideal choice.
+Our preferred flea control for cats is Revolution, which also protects against heartworm.

 We are proud of our anaesthetic record.
 Read our article on Anaesthetic Safety in Cats for more information.

-All cats should have a microchip implanted at some stage early in their life.
 The widespread use of microchips in our area has made unclaimed cats almost a thing of the past.
 Microchipping can be performed in most cats without an anaesthetic but is often done at the same time as desexing.
-It is standard practice to place an “M” tattoo in the ear at the same time or with the next anaesthetic.
-However, a tattoo is not considered absolutely necessary.

 The picture shows the new mini chips next to the older standard microchip.
 The cost is the same and inserting them causes less discomfort.
 It is a permanent and safe identification method at a minimal cost.